Sangenshoku

-"Sangenshoku" (三原色) is a song recorded by Japanese duo Yoasobi from their second EP, The Book 2 (2021).
-It was released as a stand-alone digital single on July 2, 2021, through Sony Music Entertainment Japan.
-The song was featured as a background music for NTT Docomo's mobile service Ahamo advertisement, and based on the novel RGB written by Yūichirō Komikado.
-The lyrics depict relationships between childhood friends that are still connected even though they live together in different places.
+"Sangenshoku" (三原色) is a song by Japanese duo Yoasobi, from their second EP, The Book 2 (2021).
+It was released as a single on July 2, 2021, through Sony Music Entertainment Japan.
+The song featured as a background music for mobile service Ahamo advertisement.
+Based on Yūichirō Komikado's short story RGB, the song depicts relationships between childhood friends that are still connected even though they live in different places.

 Commercially, the song debuted atop Oricon Digital Singles Chart with 57,000 download units, number three on the Combined Singles Chart, and number four on Billboard Japan Hot 100.
 The song also charted in the top 40 of Billboard Global 200 and the top 20 of Global Excl.
 U.S. The English version, titled "RGB", was released on July 16, 2021, and included on the duo's first English-language EP E-Side (2021).

 Background and release

-Ahamo, NTT Docomo's new mobile service released and started to broadcast a new advertisement featured Yoasobi's new song titled "Sangenshoku" on February 24, 2021, starring Nana Mori and Fūju Kamio.
-The song was based on a novel titled RGB, which was written by Gekidan No Meets scriptwriter Yūichirō Komikado.
-It is about the three childhood friends who have been estranged since elementary school due to a trivial matter and reunited as an adult.
-The full version of the based novel was released on March 19, along with the special interview from Yoasobi about the song via the special website for Ahamo × Yoasobi.
+Ahamo, a mobile service by NTT Docomo, released and started broadcasting a new advertisement starring Nana Mori and Fūju Kamio on February 24, 2021.
+It featured Yoasobi's song, titled "Sangenshoku".
+The song was based on a short story RGB, written by Gekidan No Meets scriptwriter Yūichirō Komikado.
+It is about three childhood friends who were estranged since elementary school due to a trivial matter and reunited as adults.
+The full version of the story was released on March 19, alongside a special interview with Yoasobi about the song via the special website for Ahamo and Yoasobi.

-On June 14, "Sangenshoku" cover artwork was unveiled on the special website of the collaboration of Yoasobi and Uniqlo's T-shirt brand UT.
-On June 25, Yoasobi announced to release the song to digital music and streaming platforms on July, 2, the same day with "Into the Night", the English version of "Yoru ni Kakeru" and the stand-alone single version of "Encore", and aired the full song on June 29 on their radio show Yoasobi's All Night Nippon X. Later, the song was included on their second EP The Book 2, released on December 1.
+On June 14, cover artwork for "Sangenshoku" was revealed on the special website of the collaboration of Yoasobi and Uniqlo's T-shirt brand UT.
+On June 25, Yoasobi announced to release the song to digital music and streaming platforms on July, 2, the same day as "Into the Night", the English version of "Yoru ni Kakeru" and the standalone version of "Encore", and aired the full song on June 29 on their radio show Yoasobi's All Night Nippon X. The song was included on their second EP The Book 2, released on December 1.

-On July 7, the duo announced to release the English version of "Sangenshoku", titled "RGB" on July 16, alongside the accompanying music video, and aired the full song for the first time on July 13, on their radio show Yoasobi's All Night Nippon X. It is the second English-language song after "Into the Night" and translated by Konnie Aoki.
-Later, the song was included on the duo's first English-language EP E-Side, scheduled for release on November 12.
+On July 7, Yoasobi announced the English version of "Sangenshoku", titled "RGB", to be released on July 16, alongside its accompanying music video, and played for the first time on July 13 at their radio show Yoasobi's All Night Nippon X. It is the second English-language song after "Into the Night" and translated by Konnie Aoki.
+Later, the song was included on the duo's first English-language EP E-Side, released on November 12.